LumexUI/composable/README.md

 - What felt awkward?
 - What felt surprisingly clean?
 - Did owning the source increase or decrease mental overhead?
-- Did the parts-as-components model feel natural in Razor?
+- Did the parts-as-components model feel natural in Blazor?

 Even short notes are valuable.
 Please open an issue describing your experience — positive or negative.